ckan-code-gallery/ckan-code-requests/README.md

 ## Template text for requesting CKAN source code

+Subject: `Request for source code of your open data website`

+Content:
 ```
 Hello, this request is regarding your open data website at __URL__